BayshoreNetworks/yextend/README.md

 5 - Run:

+	- 2 options to run:

+	A. use executable run_yextend - it wraps the native yextend executable.
+To run:

+	- the program 'run_yextend' takes in 2 arguments:

+		1. A yara ruleset file or directory of ruleset files
+		2. A file name or a directory of target files

+	usage:

+		- ./run_yextend rule_entity target_file_entity

+		***** make sure the executable bit is set on the file system for run_yextend *****

-	- prefix the run statement by telling LD_LIBRARY_PATH where the yara shared object lib (or its symlink) is.
+	B. run yextend executable - prefix the run statement by telling LD_LIBRARY_PATH where the yara shared object lib (or its symlink) is.
 If you changed nothing during the yara install then that value is '/usr/local/lib'

 	- the program 'yextend' takes in 2 arguments: